-6. Borrowing and Debt Strategy 2021/22 - 2030/31
+6. Borrowing and Debt Strategy 2021/22 - 2031/32

-- 6.1 At the end of 2019/20 the Council was slightly over-borrowed.
-Table E in Appendix 6 forecasts that the capital borrowing need (the Capital Financing Requirement) will be almost fully funded with external borrowing which is a mixture of short term and long term debt. - 6.2 Against this background and the risk within the economic forecast, caution will be adopted with the 2021/22 treasury operations.
-The Section 95 Officer will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances. - 6.3 If it was felt that there was a significant risk of a further fall in long and short term rates, e.g. due to a marked increase of risks around recession or of risks of deflation, then long term borrowing will be postponed, and potential rescheduling from fixed rate funding into short term borrowing will be considered. - 6.4 If it was felt that there was a significant risk of a much sharper rise in long and short term rates than that currently forecast, perhaps arising from a greater than expected increase in world economic activity or a sudden increase in inflation risks, then the portfolio position will be re-appraised with the likely action that fixed rate funding will be drawn whilst interest rates were still relatively cheap. - 6.5 Following PWLB increasing its interest rates by 1% on 9 October 2019 with many local authorities now viewing PWLB as a lender of last resort, a further review saw a reduction in PWLB by 1% on 26 November 2020.

-6.6 Any decisions will be reported to Members via the Members Bulletin at the next available opportunity.
+- 6.1 Table E in Appendix 6 forecasts that the capital borrowing need (the Capital Financing Requirement) will be almost fully funded with external borrowing which is a mixture of short term and long term debt. - 6.2 Against this background and the risk within the economic forecast, caution will be adopted with the 2022/23 treasury operations.
+The Section 95 Officer will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances. - 6.3 If it was felt that there was a significant risk of fall in long and short term rates, e.g. due to a marked increase of risks around recession or of risks of deflation, then long term borrowing will be postponed, and potential rescheduling from fixed rate funding into short term borrowing will be considered. - 6.4 If it was felt that there was a significant risk of a much sharper rise in long and short term rates than that currently forecast, perhaps arising from a greater than expected increase in world economic activity or further increases in inflation risks, then the portfolio position will be re-appraised with the likely action that fixed rate funding will be drawn whilst interest rates were still relatively cheap. - 6.5 Any decisions will be reported to Members via the Members Bulletin at the next available opportunity. - 6.6 Approved sources of long and short term borrowing include:

 Fixed Variable

-PWLB Х Х
+PWLB X X

-Local Authorities Х Х
+Local Authorities X Х

-Banks Х Х
+Banks X Х

-Pension Funds Х Х
+Pension Funds X Х

-Insurance Companies Х Х
+Insurance Companies Х Χ

-Market - long term Х Х
+Market - long term X X

-Market - short term Х Х
+Market - short term X X

-Market - LOBOs Х Х
+Market - LOBOs Х X

-Overdraft Х Х
+Overdraft Х X

-Internal (capital receipts / revenue balances) Х Х
+Internal (capital receipts / revenue balances) X X

-Finance Leases Х Х
+Finance Leases X X